BradoBrain/CombineLearning/README.md

 .throttle - operator that set an interval and republishes just one value out of many we received during this interval.
 We have a choise to republish recent value or first.

+.timeout - operator with we can finish the pipeline when task process is too long

 // Filtering

 // Mapping